kartikshankar-nyc/kartikshankar-nyc/README.md

 I'm a technology leader passionate about building innovative solutions and leading happy, and high-performing engineering teams that delight customers.

-- 🔭 Currently leading engineering initiatives in FinTech as Global Head of Engineering and SVP at Jefferies.
+- Currently leading engineering initiatives in FinTech as Global Head of Engineering and SVP at Jefferies.
 Previously at Morgan Stanley, Microsoft, CA Broadcom.
-- 🌱 Continuously exploring emerging technologies and best practices
+- Continuously exploring emerging technologies and innovation.

-> *On GitHub to learn, build, break, and share.*
+- Committed to lifelong learning.
+- Curious about everything!